bigfix/developer.bigfix.com/site/reference/types/bes-wizard.md

 # shared variable of &lt;bes wizard&gt; : bes wizard variable

-Iterates over all the variables for a Wizard, returning a &amp;lt;bes wizard variable&amp;gt; type for each shared variable.
+Iterates over all the variables for a Wizard, returning a &lt;bes wizard variable&lt; type for each shared variable.

 # site of &lt;bes wizard&gt; : bes site